COO & Co-Founder, DemandFarm

 7. Driving social skills

-It goes without saying that sales are a people’s arena.
-It pays, literally, to be social and good with people management.
-A charming personality seems to be more intuitive and natural at driving conversations and closing leads simply because it appears to be less sale-sy.
+Sales is a people’s arena.
+It pays to be social and good with people management.
+A charming personality seems to be more intuitive and natural at driving conversations and closing leads simply because it appears to be fewer sales.